PSG Scrape Draw Against Rennes With Last-gasp Ramos Penalty - UrduPoint

 -'What a match!' -

-Balogun squandered an 83rd-minute penalty but Minamino saved his teammate's blushes however by drilling home in stoppage time.
+Balogun squandered an 83rd-minute penalty but Minamino drilled home in stoppage time.

 "What a match!" said Monaco coach Adi Hutter.
 "A great battle put up by Lens."